the-mold/adelante/books/Coplien. Clean code.md

 name.
 - comments are often misleading and get outdated.
 Avoid comments.
 - never code out some code chunks.
 Everything is saved in code version system.
 Just delete it!

+# Ch5 Formatting
+- divide with an empty line things that do not belong together(eg imports, function declarations, blocks with instance variables etc)
+- variables that are needed in one place should be declared before place where they are used.
+- variables that are needed everywhere i a class should be declared on top of the class.
+- Vertical proximity: functions that are related should be next to each other vertically.
+- Good idea to never have to scroll to the right.
+Keep your lines under 70 chars.